 New student orientation is scheduled prior to the beginning of the fall and spring semester to assist students with the transition to life as a Carson-Newman student.
 Sessions and activities acquaint the student with the campus community and connect them with resources to help them have an optimal experience as a Carson-Newman student.
-For information, contact the Director of the First Year and Conference Services.
+For information, contact the Director of Student Experiences.